Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Related Works

+Another line of research improves the answer diversity in some tasks by ensembling responses from multiple LLMs (population) at a considerable computational cost~\cite{jiang2023llm}.
+However, recent work points out that modern instruction-tuned models exhibit severe inter-model homogeneity~\cite{jiang2025artificial}, where different LLMs independently converge on similar ideas with minor variations in phrasing.

+B-Trans instead diversifies behavior by sampling model instances via parameter-space modification, turning a single set of weights into a population that can produce diverse generations.

+\paragraph{Exploration in Reinforcement Learning.} Balancing the tradeoff between exploration and exploitation during learning is a long-standing challenge for learning~\cite{sutton1998reinforcement}.
+Although huge efforts have been made by action-space entropy regularization during training~\cite{haarnoja2018soft,schulman2017proximal}, in practice,~\citet{yue2025does} observe that existing RL methods often force the model into incoherent degeneration (statistical noise) rather than systematically discovering alternative solution paths.
+Meanwhile, as aforementioned, empirical analysis also reveals the structural homogenization of well-aligned models, where the probability mass over-concentrates on a narrow set of reasoning patterns~\cite{jiang2025artificial}.

-Recent RLVR studies observe that simply increasing output entropy often forces the model into incoherent degeneration (statistical noise) rather than systematically discovering alternative solution paths~\cite{yue2025does}.
-To address this, we revisit the concept of Parameter Space Noise~\cite{plappert2018parameter}, originally proposed for continuous control, and adapt it to modern LLMs.
-By perturbing a lightweight posterior proxy through B-Trans, we encourage deep exploration over reasoning trajectories beyond surface-level token randomization.
+Alternatively, instead of addressing this intractable optimization problem, we attempt to improve output diversity during the decoding stage.
+We revisit the concept of Parameter Space Noise~\cite{plappert2018parameter}, originally proposed for continuous control, and adapt it to modern LLMs.
+B-Trans keeps the pretrained model weight and applies modifications to a lightweight posterior proxy during model inference.
+The goal is to achieve better exploration via diverse reasoning trajectories.